Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 A gable roof is the most popular type of roof for homes.
 It is also one of the simplest types of roofing shapes to build.

-A gable roof has two sloping sides that come together at a ridge, forming a triangular shape.
+A gable roof has two sloping sides that form a triangular shape at a ridge.
 The gable roof is versatile and can be used in various home styles.

 One benefit of a gable roof is that it is very good at shedding water and snow.
 Another advantage is that it provides extra space in the attic for storage or additional rooms.

-However, there are disadvantages as well.
+However, there are also disadvantages.
 Gable roofs do not provide much protection from high winds and hail, but this disadvantage can be overcome by installing a windbreak near the roof’s edge.

 Hip

-For these reasons, as well as their aesthetic appeal, hip roofs are a popular choice for homeowners looking to add curb appeal to their homes.
+For these reasons, as well as their aesthetic appeal, hip roofs are popular for homeowners looking to add curb appeal.

 Hip roofs are one of the most popular choices for residential homes because they offer several benefits.
 One benefit is that they are excellent at shedding water and snow since all the sides slope downwards.